 Attitude Toward the Brand

-A vast number of studies show the strong link between attitude toward the brand and behaviors that create Social Media ROI — specifically, buying the brand.
+A vast number of studies show the strong link between attitude toward the brand and behaviors that create ROI — specifically, buying the brand.
 Attitude toward the brand also motivates folks to recommend the brand.

 So, it’s good to see more businesses measure sentiment, with almost no one measuring sentiment in 2010 and lots of businesses (nearly 50%) measuring sentiment in 2011.

-Engagement is a much better measure because it actually impacts social media ROI.
+Engagement is a much better measure because it actually impacts social media returns.
 The more engaged your Fans and Followers, the stronger your brand and the greater your ROI.
 ROI increases happen in 2 ways:

 - Consumers who share about your brand are more likely to buy the brand (this is cognitive consistency theory – again lots of experimental support)